Skip to main content

 What the first month showed

-The 200-location deployment described in this article followed a phased rollout model: after-hours coverage first, then overflow handling during peak hours, then full-channel coverage.
-Implementation ran in parallel across locations over 48 hours, integrated directly with the network's existing CRM.
+In the 200-location model used throughout this article, the phased rollout follows a consistent sequence: after-hours coverage first, then overflow handling during peak hours, then full-channel coverage.
+Implementation runs in parallel across locations over the first couple of weeks, integrated directly with the system's existing CRM.

-Month-one results reflected the phased scope (after-hours and overflow only) and still produced a 60% reduction in missed calls across the network, not just at the best-performing locations but across all 200.
+Month-one results in this model reflect the phased scope (after-hours and overflow only) and still project a 60% reduction in missed calls across the system - not just at the best-performing locations but across all 200.
+That figure aligns with what early AI adopters report in Kestrel's benchmarks and is conservative relative to fully deployed outcomes.

 AI answers every call.
 It does not get overwhelmed during peak hours, does not leave early, and does not call in sick during a cold snap.
 Every call gets routed, every lead gets captured, and every record syncs to the CRM in the same sequence.